microsoft/Web-Dev-For-Beginners/7-vue/README.md

 > Don't forget to restart your app: `npm run serve`.

 Vuetify works via a plugin structure.
 In the `/src` folder of your project, create a new folder called `plugins` and inside that a new file called `vuetify.js`.

-> 💡 In CodeSandbox, right click on the new folder to create a new file.
-Be careful to create these new assets in the `/src` folder!

 In the new `vuetify.js` file, add this code to bootstrap the plugin: